Kate Luard: Post war

 After the war, Luard worked in the South London Hospital for Women, and as matron at Bradfield College in Berkshire from 1924 to 1932.
 She retired to Wickham Bishops in Essex, where she died on 16 August 1962.

+Further information

+Along with fellow nurses Marthe Cnockaert, Beatrice Hodgkinson and Yvonne Fitzroy, Luard's name is included in the "Gallantry" section of the First World War Women website.

 Publications

 Luard is the author of two accounts of her experiences in the war: